Oil on canvas

 1210 x 1165mm

-Milan Mrkusich began his Elements series in 1965, unifying them with a common theme which may be simply expressed as the combination of square and circle to suggest harmony.
+Milan Mrkusich began his Elements series in 1965, unifying them with a common theme that may be simply expressed as the combination of square and circle to suggest harmony.
 This is achieved either by enclosing the circle within a square or the square within a circle.
 The motivating experience for this compositional structure was the artist’s reading of the psychologist Carl Jung’s Man and His Symbols (1964), in which the symbolism of square and circle was discussed.

 Although most of the Elements were painted in 1965, the series did not end with the year; a continuation took place in 1966, while others were painted in 1968 and 1970.
 In later works, the circles do not relate to the square field but appear to float on a rectangular ground.
 One of these later works, Four Elements Dark, won the merit award at the International Young Artists’ Biennale in Tokyo in 1969.